abayomiDare/abayomiDare/README.md

-# Hi there! 👋 Oguntuga Oluwadamilare.
+### Hi there! 👋 I'm Oguntuga Oluwadamilare.
 Welcome to my GitHub

+## About Me

+I'm a dedicated Software Engineer with a focus on backend technologies.
+I enjoy building robust, scalable applications that solve real-world problems.
+I specialize in Python, JavaScript, Django, Flask, and more.

+## Skills

+- **Languages:** Python, JavaScript, HTML, CSS, Go
+- **Frameworks:** Django, Flask, Flutter
+- **Databases:** PostgreSQL, MySQL
+- **ORM Technology:** SQLAlchemy

 ## Contact

 Feel free to reach out if you're interested in collaboration or have any questions!